 Rules to automatically assign tickets can prevent your support team from constantly reviewing new tickets to see which ones they can handle.

-Advanced features of your ticketing software support assigning tickets based upon rules.
+Advanced features of your ticketing software support assigning tickets based on rules.
 Your online ticketing system should show relevant customer data, such as:

 The best ticketing systems make it easy to reopen the same ticket for an issue, rather than start over with a new ticket.
 Creating and assigning tickets for an existing issue that was already closed may lose track of the notes and conversations that go with the history of an issue.

 Ticketing systems offer different features, and you may not need all of them.
-For small entrepreneurs who are getting started, you may consider affordable pricing as the most important feature.
-As your business grows, you can update features in your help desk software at a later date.
+For small entrepreneurs getting started, you may consider affordable pricing the most important feature.
+As your business grows, you can update your help desk software features later.

 For a beginning system, consider some of the issues we’ve discussed.